Local Focus: Medicinal cannabis one step closer

 "He tried this oil, it got him to the point where he was able to completely stop all pharmaceutical medications.
 He was more active than we have seen him before, he was jumping, dancing, working on building sites with us, up and down the ladder at the age of 86."

-That required a prescription from a medical specialist willing to go out on a limb - a marijuana limb that is relatively under-researched and heavily stygmatised after decades of reefer madness.
+That required a prescription from a medical specialist willing to go out on a limb - a marijuana limb that is relatively under-researched and heavily stigmatised after decades of "reefer madness".

 Because of that high, marijuana is easily found in most social circles across New Zealand.